 Excellent watch and guard dog.
 Can be protective.
 Some individuals are able to climb almost as well as a cat.
 The American Staffordshire Terrier has a very high tolerance for pain.
 Comparatively less noisy than many other terriers.
 If carefully bred and correctly trained, this loyal dog is a wonderful pet; however, he is not for the novice or timid owner.

-Superbly adapted scavengers.
+Singapore Specials are superbly adapted scavengers.
 Most possess a natural superpower: They can convince a human to feed them.

 Powerful, large, graceful.
 Ferociously protective.
 Territorial.
 A superb watchdog that barks only when he suspects something is really wrong.
 Usually quiet in the house.
 Akitas can withstand bitter cold, but has a very low heat tolerance.
 Needs a high fenced-in yard.
 Should be owned only by a very experienced person.
 Definitely not for first-time dog owners.